 Reviews are the main interaction points between the customer and the supplier.
 They also synchronize software engineering processes.
 The reviews relevant to the software engineering processes are the SRR, PDR, CDR, QR, AR, and ORR as defined by ECSS-M-ST-10.
 This Standard offers in addition the possibility to anticipate the PDR in a SWRR, and the CDR into a DDR.
 The SWRR and DDR are executed as a first part of the ECSS-M-ST-10 reviews, but precede them.

 All reviews are applicable to software.
-The reviews occur at different levels in the customer–supplier hierarchy and are sequenced according to the overall system level planning.
+The reviews occur at different levels in the customer–supplier hierarchy and are sequenced according to the overall system level planning and selected life-cycle.

 The notion of engineering processes is fundamental to this Standard.
 The processes provide the means to describe the overall constraints and interfaces to the engineering processes at system level.
 At the same time, they provide the possibility to the supplier to implement the individual activities and tasks implied by the processes in accordance with a selected software life cycle.
 This Standard is a process model, and does not prescribe a particular software life cycle.
-Although the spacecraft reviews suggest a waterfall model, the software development plan can implement any life cycle, in particular by the use of the technical reviews, less formal than the project reviews.
+Although the spacecraft reviews suggest a waterfall model, the software development plan can implement any life cycle, as iterative model, spiral model, and Agile model or by the use of the technical reviews, less formal than the project reviews.

 When the software development is included in a complete space project, the software engineering processes have also a relationship with the project phases (0, A, B, C, D, E, F) and in particular with the system level reviews (e.g. the system-software activities are executed in phase B).
 For other software developments which do not rely on a particular system, or which are developed for reuse, not applicable requirements can be tailored.